HomeArticlesThe Psychology of Paying Off Debt: Why It Feels Hard

 Debt causes anxiety → anxiety triggers avoidance → avoidance prevents action → debt grows → anxiety increases

 Breaking the loop requires one specific action: a complete and deliberate accounting of what you owe.
-Not to punish yourself — but to convert the vague, shapeless anxiety of "I have a lot of debt" into a concrete, finite number.
-A 2019 study in the Journal of Financial Therapy found that clients who completed a full written debt inventory reported significantly lower financial anxiety within two weeks — even though their debt had not decreased at all.
-The act of knowing reduced the fear of knowing.
+Not to punish yourself — but to convert the vague, shapeless anxiety of “I have a lot of debt” into a concrete, finite number.
+Many people report that once the full list is written down, the emotional burden drops before the debt itself changes, because uncertainty is often more stressful than reality.

 The first step in debt payoff psychology is not a payment.
 It is a list.